 This scheme is open to all businesses and will support the payment of wages to staff on their PAYE scheme who would otherwise have been made redundant due to the impact of COVID-19.
-There is a cap of £2,500 per month per employee and the government will cover 80% of the cost.

 The SEISS will apply to those with average taxable profits of less than £50,000 over the last three tax years or with trading profits less than £50,000 last year.

-Should you miss a payment or expect to have challenges meeting your next payment, contact the HMRC’s helpline on 0800 0159 559.
+Should you miss a payment or expect to have challenges meeting your next payment, contact the HMRC’s helpline on 0300 200 3835.

-Given the current uncertainty, it may be very difficult to forecast when payments can be made and it may be necessary to request a long delay before commencing payments – especially if a business is mothballed.
+Given the current uncertainty, it may be difficult to forecast when payments can be made and it may be necessary to request a long delay before commencing payments – especially if a business is mothballed.